Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 To illustrate this, we consider spherical particles with $\varepsilon = \mu = 3.5$, which results in an electromagnetically dual system~\cite{Fernandez-Corbaton2013Aug}.
 In such systems, electric and magnetic Mie scattering coefficients are identical for all multipole degrees $\ell$~\cite{Kerker1983Jun}.
 Consequently, electric and magnetic dipole resonances coincide at $\lambda_{\rm R} = 1280.72$ nm, and TE- and TM-polarized dipole BICs emerge at the same wavelength when the lattice constant satisfies $L/\lambda_{\rm R} = 0.7112\ldots$, i.e., $L = 910.9$ nm.

-Figures~\ref{fig:5}(a) and~\ref{fig:5}(b) show $\sigma_1^{-1}$ and $\xi_1^{-1}$ for this metasurface, revealing zeros at $\theta = 0$ that correspond to doubly degenerate BICs.
-Due to the equality of matrix elements in both the effective T-matrix and the S-matrix, all singular values are doubly degenerate, including $\sigma_1 = \sigma_2$ and $\xi_1 = \xi_2$.
-Accordingly, the dipole BICs can be represented in the spherical-wave basis by singular vectors $\ket{\mathbf{u}_1} = \ket{1,0,{\rm TE}}$ and $\ket{\mathbf{u}_2} = \ket{1,0,{\rm TM}}$ [see the inset in Fig.~\ref{fig:5}(a)], as well as by any two mutually orthogonal superpositions thereof.
-An analogous description applies to $\ket{\mathbf{h}_1}$ and $\ket{\mathbf{h}_2}$ in the diffraction-order basis, as illustrated in the inset of Fig.~\ref{fig:5}(b).
+Figures~\ref{fig:6}(a) and~\ref{fig:6}(b) show $\sigma_1^{-1}$ and $\xi_1^{-1}$ for this metasurface, revealing zeros at $\theta = 0$ that correspond to doubly degenerate BICs.
+Due to the equality of matrix elements in both the effective \textit{T}-matrix and the \textit{S}-matrix, all singular values are doubly degenerate, including $\sigma_1 = \sigma_2$ and $\xi_1 = \xi_2$.
+Accordingly, the dipole BICs can be represented in the spherical-wave basis by singular vectors $\ket{\mathbf{u}_1} = \ket{1,0,0}$ and $\ket{\mathbf{u}_2} = \ket{1,0,1}$ [see the inset in Fig.~\ref{fig:6}(a)], as well as by any two mutually orthogonal superpositions thereof.
+An analogous description applies to $\ket{\mathbf{h}_1}$ and $\ket{\mathbf{h}_2}$ in the diffraction-order basis, as illustrated in the inset of Fig.~\ref{fig:6}(b).